kms121999/cloud-database/README.md

 # Future Work

-{Make a list of things that you need to fix, improve, and add in the future.}
 * Implement pagination of display all addresses
 * Implement a GUI
-* Open address in Google Maps
+* Option to open address in Google Maps